ycche/scoreboard-1/README.md

 - Docker-compose: Creates two containers, one for the server and the other for Postgres with a docker-compose file.
 - Kubernetes : Uses Terraform to create a kubernetes cluster on the cloud and a kubernetes deployment

-The app is hosted here :
+The app is hosted here : http://board-tracker.ca/ (currently flagged by some antiviruses, something to fix)

+# Next Steps

+- Make compatable for mobile/smaller screens
+- Build out a design for user dashboards